-When user name mapping takes place is dependent on the current security configurations.
+When user name mapping takes place, it is dependent on the current security configurations.
 If security is set to user, mapping is done prior to authentication, and a password must be provided for the mapped user name.
 For example, if there is a mapping between the users CIFSuser1 and NFSuser1.
 If CIFSuser1 wants to connect to the Veritas Access server, then CIFSuser1 needs to provide a password for NFSuser1.
 In this case, NFSuser1 must be the CIFS local user.

-If security is set to either ads or domain, user name mapping is done after authentication with the domain controller.
+If security is set to ads, user name mapping is done after authentication with the domain controller.
 This means, the actual password must be supplied for the login user CIFSuser1 in the example cited above.
-In this case, NFSuser1 may not be the CIFS local user.
+In this case, NFSuser1 may not be the CIES local user